Bowlby's Attachment Theory

 One of Bowlby's most influential concepts is the internal working model.
 This mental representation, formed through early attachment experiences, acts as a template for understanding relationships.
 Children develop beliefs about whether they're worthy of love and whether others can be trusted to meet their needs.

-These mental schemas influence how children interpret social situations and respond to others.
+These influence how children interpret social situations and respond to others.
 A child with a secure internal working model expects positive interactions and approaches relationships with confidence.
 Conversely, children with insecure models may anticipate rejection or behave in ways that inadvertently confirm their negative expectations.

 For teachers, understanding internal working models explains why some children struggle with peer relationships despite having good social skills teaching.
 The child's underlying beliefs about relationships filter their experiences.
 Supporting these children requires patience and consistently positive interactions that gradually update their working models.